wp-plugins/nextcellent-gallery-nextgen-legacy/readme.txt

 = Are you related with Alex Rabe or PhotoCrati? =

 - I feel closely related with the NextGEN Community.
 Few months ago I choose NextGEN as essential tools for making wordpress sites.
 I think Alex Rabe work is great and also Photocrati's work.
-However, I feel there is a need to be covered between the past and present NextGEN versions and NextCellent is an alternative to most people so they can sleep with peace of mind.
+However, I also feel there is a need to be covered between the past and present NextGEN versions and NextCellent is an alternative to most people so they can sleep with peace of mind.

 = Will NextCellent continue evolving? =